Planning pathway

-Meadow Creek Solar Farm has engaged specialist consultants to prepare detailed assessments, background reports and develop concept plans for the proposed solar farm.
+Meadow Creek Solar Farm has engaged specialist consultants to prepare detailed assessments, background reports, and concept plans for the proposed solar farm and BESS.
+This ensures the proposal meets best practice standards, and government regulation requirements, so that it minimises impacts to the environment and surrounding amenity, is safe, and benefits the wider community.

 Site and context analysis